ligato/docs/docs/user-guide/concepts.md

 export ETCD_CONFIG=/opt/vpp-agent/dev/etcd.conf
 ```

-The provided config conforms to YAML syntax and is un-marshaled to a defined `Config` go structure.
+The conf file conforms to YAML syntax and is un-marshaled to a defined `Config` go structure.
 All fields are then processed, usually in the plugin `Init()`.
-It is good practice to always use default values in case the configuration file or any of its fields are not provided.
+It is good practice to always use default values in case the conf file or any of its fields are not provided.
 This is so the plugin can be successfully started without it.

 An example config file (in yaml format):
 ```bash